phenopolis/pheno4j/docs/Additional-Documentation.md

 - GeneticVariant - exac_AF
 - Gene - gene_name

+# Loading Manually Created Files #
+In `config.properties` you can specify any additional files you would like loaded into neo4j as part of the bulk upload.

+For the relevant Node or Relationship (e.g. GeneticVariant, GeneToTerm), specify the full path to the file.
+If there are multiple files, separate them by commas.
+The files should not have a header, and the order of the columns must match the headers produced by `HeaderGenerator`.

 # Sizing Test #

 | Number of Individuals | Number of Variants | Total Number of Nodes | Total Number of Relationships | Total Number of Properties | Database Size (MB) |